feconroses/Linux-Server-Configuration/README.md

 Now, I needed to configure SSL so users can access to the https://catalog.growthandtraction.com subdomain using HTTPS.

-1. First, I created a self signed SSL certificate and configured the `default-ssl.conf` following the steps in this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04).
+1. First, I created a self-signed SSL certificate and configured the `default-ssl.conf` following the steps in this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04).
 2. Then, I activated the SSL virtual host using `sudo a2ensite default-ssl.conf` and restarted Apache to load the new virtual host file using `sudo service apache2 restart`
 3. Finally, to avoid getting a warning that the browser cannot verify the identity of my server because it has not been signed by one of the certificate authorities that it trusts, I got a third-party certificate using `Let's Encrypt` (used this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) as a reference).